inktrap/dkb-export/README.md

  - ``gnucash_autobudget``  is a python script that creates GnuCash entries according to an [envelope system](https://en.wikipedia.org/wiki/Envelope_system).
 Currently it is not working, but maybe I'll have a look at it.
+Strange that the branch is named starting-out and not merged to master.
+But hey, there are tests, soo, I'll see if I am going to fork it.

 ## Rationale